Search

 • cyber security management.

-Through this broad range of units you will build a diverse set of skills, opening the door to exciting career opportunities.
-For example, you could become an accomplished cyber lawyer, leaning on your deep understanding of privacy and criminal law to better protect the rights of your clients.
-Or, you could be on the front line of cybercrime, using your skills in system security to set up digital barriers between businesses and cyber threats.
+Through this broad range of units, you will build a diverse set of skills, opening the door to exciting career opportunities.
+You could choose to pursue a role as a cyber security lawyer, leaning on your deep understanding of privacy law and criminal law to better protect the rights of your clients.
+Or, you could aim to be on the front line of cybercrime, using your skills in system security to set up digital barriers between businesses and cyber threats.???

-Whichever path you choose, youll be well-served by the practical experience on offer throughout the course.
-Gain real-world legal experience at the renowned Deakin Law Clinic; a teaching law firm that gives you the opportunity to work with real clients under the supervision of qualified legal practitioners.
+Gain real-world legal experience at the Deakin Law Clinic, a teaching law firm that gives you the opportunity to work with real clients under the supervision of qualified legal practitioners.
 Analyse complex legal problems and develop the drafting, communication and problem-solving skills required for a successful career in law.
-Better still, youll get hands-on with our specialised cyber security software that allows you to simulate and respond to real cyber attack scenarios.
-By practising your skills under pressure, youll feel confident and well-prepared by the time you enter the workforce.
+You will also get hands-on experience with our specialised cyber security software that allows you to simulate and respond to real cyber-attack scenarios.
+By practising your skills under pressure, you will feel confident and well-prepared by the time you enter the workforce.???

-Youll also be able to leverage the extensive research, industry partnerships and state-of-the-art facilities of Deakins Centre for Cyber Security Research and Innovation (CCSRI).
-With research in areas from cyber analytics and artificial intelligence to organisational security and information warfare, you'll have direct access to some of the most progressive cyber security content in the world.
+You will be able to leverage the extensive research, industry partnerships, and state-of-the-art facilities of Deakin's Centre for Cyber Security Research and Innovation (CCSRI).
+With research in areas from cyber analytics and artificial intelligence, to organisational security and information warfare, you will have direct access to some of the most progressive cyber security content in the world.

 Requirements